IDOHLabs-Bioinformatics/covidww/docs/output.md

 - `pipeline_info/`
   - Reports generated by Nextflow: `execution_report.html`, `execution_timeline.html`, `execution_trace.txt` and `pipeline_dag.dot`/`pipeline_dag.svg`.
   - Reports generated by the pipeline: `pipeline_report.html`, `pipeline_report.txt` and `software_versions.yml`.
-The `pipeline_report*` files will only be present if the `--email` / `--email_on_fail` parameter's are used when running the pipeline.
+The `pipeline_report*` files will only be present if the `--email` / `--email_on_fail` parameters are used when running the pipeline.
   - Reformatted samplesheet files used as input to the pipeline: `samplesheet.valid.csv`.
   - Parameters used by the pipeline run: `params.json`.

 </details>

 [Nextflow](https://www.nextflow.io/docs/latest/tracing.html) provides excellent functionality for generating various reports relevant to the running and execution of the pipeline.
 This will allow you to troubleshoot errors with the running of the pipeline, and also provide you with other information such as launch commands, run times and resource usage.